 A Lyme disease test is usually ordered by a practitioner when a patient displays symptoms of Lyme disease.
-The test for Lyme disease is a blood test which detects antibodies to the bacteria spirochetes Borrelia burgdorferi, the bacteria spread by certain ticks and arthropods.
+The test for Lyme disease is a blood test that detects antibodies to the bacteria spirochetes Borrelia burgdorferi, the bacteria spread by certain ticks and arthropods.

 When You Need a Lyme Disease Test

-A Lyme disease test should be performed when a patient reports a rash or ‘flu-like symptoms mentioned above.
+A Lyme disease test should be performed when a patient reports a rash or ‘flu-like symptoms mentioned.
 At this stage, a practitioner may order a Lyme disease test although the results may be negative in the first 4-6 weeks.
 This is because it can take up to two months after becoming infected before antibodies can be detected in a blood test.

-If the flu-like symptoms do not occur in the early stage, Lyme disease may lie dormant until it shows up in more acute ways such as constant headache, light sensitivity, stiff neck, sleep disturbance, arthritis, fatigue and chest pain.
+If the flu-like symptoms do not occur in the early stage, Lyme disease may lie dormant until it shows up in more acute ways such as constant headache, light sensitivity, stiff neck, sleep disturbance, arthritis, fatigue, and chest pain.

 Lyme disease is now almost at epidemic proportions, although most patients have no idea they have the disease, they have no recollection of being bitten by a tick and have never seen a bulls-eye rash on their skin.